sensedeep/onetable-controller/README.md

 # DynamoDB OneTable Migration Controller

-This sample repository provides a sample hosting of the [DynamoDB OneTable Migration Library](https://www.npmjs.com/package/onetable-migrate).
+This repository provides hosting of the [OneTable Migration Library](https://www.npmjs.com/package/onetable-migrate) for DynamoDB.

-Use the [OneTable CLI](https://github.com/sensedeep/onetable-cli) may be used to control migrations which are hosted and executed by this service.
+You should host the OneTable Migrate library (via this repo) so that it executes in the same AWS region and availablity zone as your DynamoDB instance.
+This will accelerate migrations by minimizing the I/O transfer time.

 Use the [SenseDeep DynamoDB Developer Studio](https://www.sensedeep.com) for a graphical controller for your migrations which provides a complete DynamoDB developer environment with a powerful data browser, single-table designer, provisioning planner, table metrics and control of database migrations.

+Use the [OneTable CLI](https://github.com/sensedeep/onetable-cli) for command line control of migrations.

 ## OneTable Migration Features